John Lobb Bootmaker: History

 John Lobb opened his first store in Sydney, Australia, in 1854.
 Lobb's initial success was in the importation of men's and women's shoes and boots, particularly women's footwear.
 Together with his lead bootmaker, William Cassull, John Lobb cemented his reputation as one of the Colony's top bootmakers.
 In 1862, John Lobb, in collaboration with local tanner Alderson & Sons, and with Cassull as lead bootmaker, produced a pair of polished leather riding boots that won the Prize Medal at the 1862 International Exhibition.

 In 1866, John Lobb opened a shop in London and produced footwear for European royalty.
 He died in 1895, and his son William took over the business.
 Unusually, the firm did not mechanise like its competitors but stuck to craft techniques.
 Following the success of the London shop, William opened a shop in Paris in 1901 and another (unprofitable) shop in Regent Street, London, in 1904.

 In 1901, William Lobb married Betsy Smerdon, and after the wedding, they went on a grand tour.
 William died in 1916, and it was Betsy who saved the business.

 In 1976, Hermès was allowed to use the "John Lobb" brand name.
 Only about 100 pairs of ready-to-wear shoes are finished per day.
 The original, family-owned John Lobb firm still produces handmade shoes, one pair at a time.
 Until the 1980s, the business operated only custom-made activity in London and in Paris.
 From 1982 onwards, the ready-to-wear activity has complemented the made-to-measure, and distribution has expanded.

 The London company was the subject of a 1945 British Pathé film, Shoes for the Famous, and an episode of the June 2016 BBC Four documentary series, Handmade: By Royal Appointment.

 Present operations

 The London bespoke workshop, John Lobb Limited, remains at 9 St James's Street and is still independently operating as a family business.
+The price of a pair of bespoke shoes typically starts at around $6500.
+Each pair is custom made for customers, with measurements taken of a customers feet, then wooden lasts made based on the measurements and the shoes constructed around them.
+The companies customers include the British Royal family, dating back to Queen Victoria, and Hollywood celebrities, such as Frank Sinatra, Duke Ellington and Laurence Olivier.

 In 1976, John Lobb Paris became part of the Hermès Group.
 The ready-to-wear collection debuted in 1982, and the first store showcasing the line opened in 1990 in Paris.
 In June 2014, the Hermès Group announced the appointment of Paula Gerbase as John Lobb's first ever Artistic Director.